aeternity/aepps-home-microsite/README.md

 ### /aepps/some-aepp.md

-The md template for each of the aepps.
+The md template for each of the æpps.

-* key: The **JSON object key** of the data array, that holds all details for the current aepp.
+* key: The **JSON object key** of the data array, that holds all details for the current æpp.

 #### Example:
 ```